itf/6s092/courses/IAP19/PS/PS09/content.md

 </question>

 <question expression>
     csq_prompt = "By dividing the total number of operations done per allocation cycle by the number of of insertions per allocation cycle, we can get the average amount of operations done per insertion.
 If each operation takes a constant amount of work and the average number of operations done per insertion is constant, then we can prove our constant amortized bound for insertions.
 Find the average number of operations done per insertion.
-Give a specific value." csq_show_check = True
+Give a specific value. \n \n \n" csq_show_check = True
     csq_allow_check = True
     csq_allow_submit = True